C 63 Sunday 33

 Many men and women did want the new earth.

 This was especially true of those who had heavily invested in the shams and injustices of the corrupt old world.
 That applied to both secular investments and religious investments.
-The kingdom of God was not “Roses, roses, all the way.”
-There were thorns.
-Jesus was being stalked by enemies who would not rest until his healing hands were immobilised and his poetic tongue was stilled.
+Jesus was already being stalked by enemies who would not rest until his healing hands were immobilised and his poetic tongue was stilled.

 Jesus told them to expect the normal signs of evil and chaos.